Affiliate Disclosure: All links pay commissionReading Time: 9 minutes

 If you’re looking for a discount then you will find them hard to come by except when specifically promoted by SunGod for end-of-line/end-of-season promotions and one-offs like Black Friday.
 So no discount codes, sorry!
 The only alternative for you coupon hunters is the competition…good luck at getting a freebie instead!

-Let’s wrap up the SunGod Vulcans Review with a look at price and availability against the competition.
+Let’s wrap up the SunGod Vulcans Review with a look at price and availability against the competition for those of you who are thinking of buying one.

 The lenses and frame parts are interchangeable.
 If you are looking to get a pair of sunglasses you might consider also getting a spare lens as a backup OR as a darker/lighter colour for different sporting conditions.